erifyc1/mining-stats-bot/README.md

 # Mining Stats Bot
+### What is it?
-- Discord bot that returns general crypto mining statistics
+A Discord bot that returns general crypto mining statistics
+---
+## Usage

 | Command        | Description                                                          | Example Usage                  |
 | -------------- | -------------------------------------------------------------------- | ------------------------------ |